 Most parents worry a lot about finding the best pad that will work for their tweens.
 And yes, your tween daughter will need you to educate her on pads and tampons before the time arrives to adjust comfortably to the changes of puberty.

 Whilst the majority of tweens are likely to be happy starting with sanitary pads or period pants, there may be occasions they’ll feel more comfortable if they use a tampon.
-Swimming is the primary reason most tween girls are likely to want to explore this option, but it can simply be personal preferences too, especially if they know mom or other ladies in their family use tampons.
+Swimming is the primary reason most tween girls are likely to want to explore this option, but it can simply be personal preference, too, especially if they know their mom or other ladies in their family use tampons.

 It’s important when you first start discussing sanitary products to speak about each in a positive light.
-They will have pros and cons in everyone’s individual situation, she will need to decide which suits her best.
+They will have pros and cons in everyone’s individual situation; she will need to decide which suits her best.

 Types of Tampons for Tweens

-How Do I talk My Tween Through Inserting Her First Tampon
+How Do I talk My Tween Through Inserting Her First Tampon?

 It might feel simple once you’ve done it hundreds of times, but can you actually remember back to that very first moment?
 Here we’re going to talk you through step by step with handy tips for a pre-teen: